 Besides HSBC introducing a new 3-year fixed package, UOB has also recently brought back their 3-year fixed rate and lowered their 2-year fixed to 1.48% down from the earlier 2-year at 1.58%.
 Generally fixed rate is the way forward, until this latest fixed rate war ends by September which is when we expect US Fed to announce in its FOMC meeting this month to start trimming down its massive US$4.5t bonds.
 We think that is when the market will start to see some real impact on the dollar and 10-year yields, and hence interest rate movements within three to six months of such bond sale actions.
 Besides, with floating rate now at 1.28% and some banks moving up their floating rate packages of late, it becomes a no-brainer to go fixed when the gap between fixed and floating is less than 20 basis points (0.20%)!

-And if you are looking to buy your first property be it for own-use or investment, there is no better time to do it now with property market at a turning point, ultra-low fixed rates at historical low levels (but not for very much longer we think), and the latest MortgageWise’s Legal Fee Privilege of $1,800 nett for all residential property purchases up to $3m (terms apply) which saves you at least $700 in transaction costs for private property purchases!
+And if you are looking to buy a Singapore condo be it for own-use or investment, there is no better time to do it now with property market at a turning point, ultra-low fixed rates at historical low levels (but not for very much longer we think), and the latest MortgageWise’s Legal Fee Privilege of $1,800 nett for all completed residential property purchases up to $3m (terms apply) which saves you at least $700 in transaction costs for private property purchases!